Greenstand/treetracker-api/README.md

 ```bash
 npm run test-integration
 ```

+# How to seed to add data for user testing and development
+In order to develop the tool we need some data to work with.
+These seeding files are set up to NOT remove data from the tables and only add more data.

+- insert growers first using existing stakeholder ids for organization_id, then export the growers table to get their valid ids
+- insert captures using the new grower_ids from the exported data, then export the captures data to get their valid ids
+- insert trees using the new captures ids from the exported data

+To avoid duplicating records, ignore seed files by moving them into the database/seeds/ignore_seed folder otherwise all seed files within database/seeds will run in ascending order

+Data for the seeding functions are in the database/seeds/data folder and are named by table and numbered in the order that they were inserted

 ## Database seeding test
 In order to efficiently run our integration tests, we rely on automated database seeding/clearing functions to mock database entries.
 To test these functions, run: